ribbons/RemehaBoilerLogger/README.md

 ====================

-This is an application I've written to log data from my Remeha Avanta Plus 28c boiler to syslog.
+This is an application I've written to log data from my Remeha Avanta Plus 28c boiler (shown as `Avanta Plus V1 (P2)` in Recom) to syslog.
 I'm sharing it in the hope that it proves useful to anyone else (especially as the info online about the boiler is pretty sparse).

 I'm compiling with GCC and running it on a Raspberry Pi, but my aim has been to keep the bulk of the code portable.
 Feel free to raise pull requests to